Skip main navigation

 Remedies

-Remedies available in a civil action include, but are not necessarily be limited to, damages (including punitive damages), court costs, and reasonable attorney fees.
-Fines may also be imposed.
+Remedies available in a civil action include, but are not limited to:

 At the administrative level, if a violation is found, an order shall be issued, for "such action by the Respondent as will effectuate the purpose of (3) of this subsection."
 [See section 106.52(4) (a) 4, Wisconsin Statutes].
 At this time the scope of administrative remedies is not entirely settled, but would likely include at least out-of-pocket expenses, reasonable costs, and attorney fees, cease and desist orders, appropriate training and other "make-whole" type remedies, and fines.